mauritssilvis/darts/cli/java/README.md

 |       | D17 | T20 | T20 | T20 | T20 | T20 | T20 | T19 | D25 |   7 |
 ```

+You can also set the check-in and checkout modes simultaneously.
+For example, a master-in, master-out game would require a command of the form:

 ```shell
 darts checkouts -i master -j master 501 501
 ```

+When truncated from 1,262 lines representing more than 200,000 possible checkouts, the output looks as follows:

 ```markdown
 | Score |         1 |         2 |         3 |         4 |         5 |         6 |         7 |         8 |         9 |       # |